ToolJet/ToolJet/docs/docs/marketplace/marketplace_overview.md

 To remove a plugin, follow these steps:
 - Go to the Marketplace page from the dashboard.
 - Go to the **Installed** tab and click on the **Remove** button next to the plugin that you want to remove.
-- By doing so, the plugin will be removed from the global datasource section, and no user will be able to establish a connection with it.
+- By doing so, the plugin will be removed from the data source section, and no user will be able to establish a connection with it.

 <div style={{textAlign: 'center'}}>